Jirinrin/AYA/README.md

 ## Userscripts

-A useful feature of Aya is user scripts: sequences of lines to be executed which you can save accross sessions.
+A useful feature of Aya is userscripts: sequences of lines to be executed which you can save accross sessions.
 Use the `userscript` commands (see `.help`) to interact with these.

 Useful note: use the `scriptFromHistory()` global function (docs [down below](##-Available-JS-globals)) e.g. like this: `.userscript-set scriptFromHistory(1, 4)`